aatmunbaxi/site/content/comp/how_emacs_helped_modus_ef_palette_beamer.md

  ... )
 ```

-It&rsquo;s easy enough to write a function to read from the palette and generate LaTeX directives for defining (most of) the colors.
+It's easy enough to write a function to read from the palette and generate LaTeX directives for defining (most of) the colors.
 We want to fill a file with color directives that look like this:

 ```text